saymrwulf/stable-baselines3/notes.md

-2019-03-02T04:53:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2019-03-02T00:07:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2019-03-23T00:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)
+2019-03-02T04:53:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2019-03-02T00:07:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3) 2019-03-23T00:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2019-03-23T02:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3)